rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 +++
 This is the documentation of the new and SwiftUI based app **RsyncUI**.
 There is a [changelog](/post/changelog/), please check it before commencing the use of RsyncUI.
 There is also some [important info](/post/important/) about using RsyncUI.

-- RsyncUI and RsyncSchedule are built with support for **macOS Monterey**
+- RsyncUI is built with support for **macOS Monterey**
 - the latest [release for download](https://github.com/rsyncOSX/RsyncUI/releases)

 RsyncUI is [signed and notarized](/post/notarized/) and built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

 # Development

-The target for RsyncUI is **macOS Monterey**.
-The UI still need some more polish and the updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.
+The target for RsyncUI is macOS Monterey.
 There is more info about [the development](/post/development/) of RsyncUI.

 # Using RsyncUI